locationtech/geowave/python/src/main/python/README.md

 from pygw.query import VectorQueryBuilder from pygw.query import VectorAggregationQueryBuilder

-# Create a RocksDB data store
+# Create a RocksDB data store (see the Apple Silicon note below)
 options = RocksDBOptions()
 options.set_geowave_namespace("geowave.example")
 # NOTE: Directory is relative to the JVM working directory.